 The critical path is delicate, and any delay in tasks on the critical path will eventually delay the whole project.

+Project managers usually put significant effort into getting the estimates right to mitigate such risks.
 This emphasis on correct estimation helps assimilate potential delays and makes the critical path more resilient.

-6.3 Estimations in Agile
+9. Estimations in Agile

 Estimating software effort in Agile works somehow differently.
 Like Waterfall, Agile also breaks big chunks of work into Epics, User Stories, and Tasks, but Agile uses story points instead of person-days.

 One of the fundamental concepts of Agile is accepting uncertainty and changing requirements, even late in the project.